IMPRESS

-The Independent Monitor for the Press (Impress) is an independent press regulator in the UK.
+The Independent Monitor for the Press (Impress, stylized as IMPRESS) is an independent press regulator in the UK.
 It was the first to be recognised by the Press Recognition Panel.
-Unlike the Independent Press Standards Organisation (IPSO), Impress is fully compliant with the recommendations of the Leveson Inquiry.
 Impress regulates over 200 titles, consisting of a variety of independent local, investigative and special interest news publications across the UK.
 No national newspaper has signed up to the new regulator; most continue to be members of the unrecognised IPSO.
-Its founder is Jonathan Heawood and its current Chief Executive is Ed Procter.
+Its founder is Jonathan Heawood and its current Chief Executive is Lexie Kirkconnell-Kawana.